-Managing Phragmites can involve working in sensitive ecosystems which support Species at Risk and other sensitive plants and wildlife.
-Phragmites grows in or close to wet habitats, so Phragmites management also needs to consider potential impacts to water quality.
-Everyone working on management projects should carefully draw on the training they took in order to receive their exterminator licenses, be particularly vigilant when following Best Management Practices and herbicide labels ensuring adherence to any items outlined in permits and authorizations.
-All of these items are designed to protect ecosystems, species, water quality and human health.
+Managing Phragmites can involve working in sensitive ecosystems which can provide habitat for Species at Risk and other sensitive plants and wildlife.
+Phragmites grows in or close to wet habitats, so management must consider potential impacts to the water quality and surrounding environment.

+Everyone working on management projects should be particularly vigilant when following Best Management Practices, Clean Equipment Protocols and ensure adherence to herbicide labels and all any items outlined in conditions outlined in permits and authorizations for both physical and chemical control activities.
+Licensed herbicide applicators must also draw carefully on the training they received to obtain their provincial licences.
+These items are designed to protect ecosystems, species, water quality and human health.
+Special consideration should be given to working in sensitive habitats to minimize impact.
+This could include additional training and/or supervision of persons working in these ecosystems.

 Constitutionally protected rights of Indigenous people also need to be upheld throughout.
 Local sensitivities and Indigenous cultural values and perspectives also need to be accounted for with care.

 Adherence to these items, as well as Clean Equipment Protocols and other relevant guidelines, needs to be stipulated in any contractual documents, and supported by appropriate timelines, expectations and funding.

-Tips - Implementation
+TIPS IMPLEMENTATION

-- Follow Best Management Practices to manage Phragmites. - Identify and secure contractors/staffing as early as possible; consider timelines necessary for training and obtaining required licences. - Authorizations/ permits may have long review times (see timeline). - Formal public notice: 24 h prior to spraying at normal points of entry; signs must remain in place for 48 h after spraying. - Consider the type of equipment and the experience of personnel especially carefully when working in sensitive habitats.
+- " Follow Best Management Practices to manage Phragmites. - " Identify and secure contractors/staffing as early as possible; consider timelines necessary for training and obtaining required licences. - " Authorizations/permits may have long review times (see timeline). - Formal public notice: 24 h prior to spraying at normal points of entry; signs must remain in place for 48 h after spraying. - " Consider the type of equipment and the experience of personnel especially carefully when working in sensitive habitats.